 The Flightless Cormorant

 This bird has black and brown feathers, piercing blue eyes, a deep growling voice and wings that are too small to fly.
 Needless to say, the Flightless Cormorant is quite an odd bird!
-There is only 1000 left on the Galapagos Islands and are now one of the rarest birds in the world.
+There are only 1000 left on the Galapagos Islands and are now one of the rarest birds in the world.
 Remarkably, they are the only Cormorant in the world to lose its ability to fly.
 Having no predators in the Galapagos means they have no reason to fly away!

 The Galapagos Batfish